firstone/RESTRemote/README.md

 * Tivo (via Tivo IP interface)
 * nVidia Shield (and probably other Android devices, via adb debug capability)
 * Denon AVR (via Denon IP interface)
+* Most IR devices (via ESP8266 board)

 ## Getting Started

-You need to have python and the following modules:

-* click
-* pyyaml
-* ws4py

-Everything can be installed globally or using **virtualenv**
+Install python3 and run *install.sh*

-Configuration is done via configuration file (*cfg/config.yaml*), which is specified on command line.
+Configuration is done via configuration file (*cfg/config.yaml*).
+If you don't have one, it will be copied from *cfg/config_sample.yaml*.

 If you don't have a particular device and don't want to load its driver, you can turn disable it by changing `enabled: false`.

+Most devices require only host name defined.

+You need to specify both, config file and server config file (*cfg/server_config.yaml*) in the command line.
+Run `restremote.py --help` for command line options.

 Once service is running, you can execute GET calls via browser: